analyticstensor/mysite/README.md

 `http://127.0.0.1:5000/`

-## Enjoy your application with your application.
+#### Enjoy your application with simple login framework using Python Flask.
+Share the site.
+Email us at info@analyticstensor.com for any questions/comments/supports.

-## Next todo list:
+#### Next to-do list:
  * Add logging
  * Add cookies
+ * Add CI/CD pipeline for this site.